Judith Basin County, Montana

 Judith Basin County is a county in the U.S. state of Montana.
 As of the 2020 census, the population was 2,023.
 Its county seat is the town of Stanford.

+The economy is primarily based on agriculture.
+Recreation includes hiking, hunting, fishing, camping, snowmobiling and skiing.

 History

 Judith Basin County was formed of area taken from western Fergus County and eastern Cascade County on December 10, 1920.
 The county derives its name from the Judith River.
 In 1895, Yogo sapphires were discovered at Yogo Gulch, about 15 miles southwest of Utica, which at the time was in Fergus County.

+In 2022 the invasive Eastern Heath Snail was found in the county.

 Geography

 According to the United States Census Bureau, the county has a total area of 1871 sqmi, of which 1870 sqmi is land and 0.8 sqmi (0.04%) is water.
+It is in a basin between the Highwood, Big Snowy, and Little Belt mountains.